tjdev7/PasswordJS/README.md

 A simple password generator created in Vanilla JavaScript.

-Live version of the app can be found [here:](https://willowy-lily-c7b254.netlify.app/)
+Live version of the app can be found [here:](https://jspw.netlify.app/)

 ![Splash page](./img/JsPw_splash.png)

 ## Testing / Linter tools used for app:

--   Prettier for keeping all code formatted and organized
+- Prettier to maintain properly formatted and organized code

 ### Completed app tasks:

 - [x] Perfect UI and UX design for app